amitosw15/rh_intern_project/README.md

    - Set up a Minikube cluster.
 3. **Server Deployment**:
    - Created a deployment for the server.
+   - Configured the server using a `ConfigMap`.
    - Exposed it as a `ClusterIP` service.
 4. **Client Deployment**:
    - Created a deployment for the client.
-   - Configured the client using a `ConfigMap` to communicate with the server.
+   - Configured the client using a `ConfigMap`.
    - Exposed the client via a `NodePort` service.
 5. **Scaling**:
    - Increased the server replica count and verified load distribution.